EduardaMichaelle/Exercicio-Sobrecarga/README.md

 Criando uma aplicação que calcula a área dos 3 quadriláteros notáveis: quadrado, retângulo e trapézio.

+Creating an application that calculates the area of the 3 notable quadrilaterals: square, rectangle and trapeze.

 OBS: Use sobrecarga.

 ## Considerações: